Michael-Fragano/3dTest/README.md

 many instructions for this, just doing what seems logically right to me, so it may not be the mot effecient.

-Much of the code in status.ml, and installation instruction in this README, is borrowed from what Seth Norman wrote in our 3110-Gravity-Final project.
+Much of the code in status.ml, and the installation instructions in this README, is borrowed from what Seth Norman wrote in our 3110-Gravity-Final project.